-- a) Remove the seat assembly from the crate and four 3300106 bolts, four B93-8 flat washers, and four 2800006 spring washers from the plastic bag. - b) Install four bolts through flat washers, spring washers, and into the four holes in the seat bracket and thread them into the four threaded holes in the bottom of the seat and tighten them.
+a) Remove the seat assembly from the crate and two 3302190A Three-Arm Knobs and two B96-8 8mm flat washers from the plastic bag.

+b) Combine the seat with the seat pan, select the position you like.
+Install two 3302190A Three-Arm Knobs through flat washers, and into the two holes in the seat bracket and thread them into the two front threaded holes in the bottom of the seat and tighten them.